 Team Trump on Russia: Words and Actions

-U.S. President-elect Donald Trump has picked his Cabinet members, Cabinet-level officials and advisors.
+Back when U.S. President Donald Trump was still president-elect, he picked his Cabinet members, other top officials and advisors.
 Here is a snapshot of their positions on and ties with Russia.
-This is a work in progress that will evolve throughout the month of January.
+This is an evolving publication.
 In our initial post on Jan.
-9, we focused on Cabinet picks who have had direct dealings with Russia or a fair bit to say about the country.
-Since then, we have been adding Cabinet-level picks and updates from confirmation hearings.
+9, 2017, we focused on Cabinet picks who have had direct dealings with Russia or a fair bit to say about the country.
+Since then there has been plenty to add.

 - Previous role/background: Socially conservative governor of Indiana.

 - Public position on Russia: More hawk than dove during campaign; since election, less clear.